 “Great Power comes with Great Responsibility”

-As an IAS Officer one should have a passion to work for public and should always keep this quote of Abraham Lincoln in mind that “Public are not to be underestimated as fools”!
+As an IAS Officer, one should have a passion to work for public and should always keep this quote of Abraham Lincoln in mind that “Public is not to be underestimated as fools”!

-Hence, ethics and integrity in work is necessary for civil servants and hope this answers why Ethics, Integrity and Aptitude Paper was included in the civil services exam.
+Hence, ethics and integrity in work is necessary for civil servants and hope this is why Ethics, Integrity and Aptitude Paper was included in the civil services exam.

-So, above the normal eligibility for IAS Exam, candidates preparing for IAS exam should possess certain qualities and skills when it comes to discharge their duties and responsibility.
+So, above the normal eligibility for IAS Exam, candidates preparing for IAS exam should possess certain qualities and skills when it comes to discharging their duties and responsibility.

 As a civil servant, an IAS Officer should abide by law and regulations in order to administer and lead.
 One should take rational action under any circumstances and follow the rules and regulations.

 The key responsibility among others of an IAS Officer is to take care of the day to day administrative affairs of their jurisdictional area.
-By building a general consent, an IAS Officer should fulfil his responsibilities and meet all governmental tasks and when some blunder happens while performing a task he/she as an administrator should hold responsible herself/himself morally for actions and should be willing to apprehend liability.
+An IAS Officer should fulfil his responsibilities and meet all governmental tasks and when some blunder happens while performing a task he/she as an administrator should hold responsible herself/himself morally for actions and should be willing to apprehend liability.

-You work hard to achieve your big dream i.e., to become an IAS Officer but the real hard work you do is while facing the challenges that cross your path while looking after your administrative area that includes various departments like administrative work, funds managements, law enforcement, development programmes etc., and this means a lot of responsibilities.
+Administrative areas given to IAS officers include various departments like administrative work, funds management, law enforcement, development programmes etc., and this means a lot of responsibilities.
 To accomplish and outclass in any task an IAS Officer should be a hard worker and committed to his/her duty.

 “The only way to do great work is to love what you do”– Steve Jobs.

 Being a civil servant an IAS Officer’s mantra should be “Work is Worship” and should never forget that “the price of greatness is responsibility”- Winston Churchill.